novix-sa/Pyplan/docs/User Guide/Model.md

 	ALIGN=”top”
 	height="300" />
 Toolboxes are specific purpose nodes, whith custom wizards associated to them in order to help parametrize a function for producing certain result.
-Pyplan includes a toolbox named Data Sources. and an example has been developed with the Read CSV function.
+Pyplan includes a toolbox named Data Sources.
+An example of this wizard has been developed with the read CSV node.
 This is an experimental feature.
 Further development of toolboxes will be mainly driven by Pyplan users requests.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTgzMjEyNjIsLTY4NTI1ODQ4Niw5NT
+eyJoaXN0b3J5IjpbLTE0OTE4MDU4OTUsLTY4NTI1ODQ4Niw5NT
 QwMTY5MTMsLTI2NjIwNDc1NSwyMDcyMzk5NzY1LDcxMTk3OTUy
 MiwtMTAzMTc4ODMzNywyNDY4NDY3MTksLTYxNzQ0NjAxMCwtMT
 YzNTYxODgwMSwtMTc2MjYyMjM1Niw4ODY1OTM3MTIsLTM3NjU0